Barbara Burford: Medical career

 Burford joined the National Health Service in 1964 as a specialist in electron microscopy at postgraduate teaching hospitals.
 She later began working at the Institute of Child Health and Great Ormond Street Hospital in a team with Sheila Haworth.
-Haworth is a professor of developmental cardiology at the Institute of Child Health and was in 2006 appointed Commander of The Most Excellent Order of the British Empire for services to the National Health Service.
+Haworth was a professor of developmental cardiology at the Institute of Child Health and was in 2006 appointed Commander of The Most Excellent Order of the British Empire for services to the National Health Service.

 Writing

 Burford was an active writer, having written plays, short stories, poems, and science fiction stories.
 The 1980 anthology A Dangerous Knowing: Four Black Women Poets, to which Burford was a contributor, was the first anthology to be published in the field of black British women's writing.
 The anthology was described in the academic journal Hecate as "a gift" and a "testimony to the depth of Black feeling and the complex power inherent in Black love".

 Burford's 1984 play Patterns was commissioned by Changing Women's Theatre.
 The play focused on women's labour and was performed at the Oval Theatre in London.

 The Threshing Floor (1986), an eponymous novella and collection of short stories, features in many school and college reading lists across the United Kingdom, and individual works from the collection have been republished in other anthologies.
 Burford's writing was included in the anthology Daughters of Africa (ed.
 Margaret Busby, 1992).

 Burford's works were selected multiple times by the journal The Women's Review of Books as works that readers of the journal might find interesting.